Amazon to open its largest WA warehouse in Snohomish County on Sunday

 Federal workplace safety regulators from the Occupational Safety and Health Administration, the Department of Justice and a committee in the U.S. Senate have opened their own investigations into Amazon facilities around the country.

-“Amazon is one of the most valuable companies in the world owned by Jeff Bezos, one of the richest men in the world,” Sen. Bernie Sanders, I-Vermont, said when announcing an investigation into the company in June.
+“Amazon is one of the most valuable companies in the world owned by Jeff Bezos, one of the richest men in the world,” Sen. Bernie Sanders, I-Vt., said when announcing an investigation into the company in June.
 “Amazon should be the safest place in America to work, not one of the most dangerous.”

 Amazon says safety is integral to its operations, and it has invested in technology, vehicle safety controls and engineered solutions to reduce risk for employees.
 The company plans to spend $550 million in safety-related projects across its fulfillment, freight and delivery networks this year.